-We are delighted to open nominations for the 2022 Library Company of Philadelphia Biennial First Book Award, which will recognize an extraordinary contribution to American studies by an author who has published their first book-length study within the last two years that relied upon significant research conducted in the Library Company’s collections.
+The Library Company of Philadelphia’s First Book Award recognizes an extraordinary contribution to American studies by an author whose first published book relies upon significant research conducted in the Library Company’s collections.

-The Library Company of Philadelphia’s 2022 Biennial First Book Award is made possible with the generous support of Maria and Radclyffe Thompson.
+The Library Company of Philadelphia’s First Book Award is made possible with the generous support of Maria and Radclyffe Thompson.

 2020 Honorable Mention

-Nora Doyle’s Maternal Bodies: Redefining Motherhood in Early America (UNC Press, 2018) explores the ways in which ideas about the body were central to defining motherhood, both as a lived experience and as a cultural symbol.
-Nora Doyle is Assistant Professor of History and Chair of the Department of History and Political Science at Salem College in Winston-Salem, North Carolina.
+Nora Doyle’s Maternal Bodies: Redefining Motherhood in Early America (University of North Carolina Press, 2018) explores the ways in which ideas about the body were central to defining motherhood, both as a lived experience and as a cultural symbol.

 Nora Doyle was an Andrew W. Mellon Foundation Fellow at the Library Company in 2010–11.